-Here we go again with another Demo Van build that will take a little different change in direction from our typical build.
+Demo Van build.
 How do you fit 5, sleep 4 full size adults WITH GEAR in a van with out a pop top?
-We see vans with bunk beds...they don't work, no room for gear, super cramped sleeping arrangements, and you can't get to you stuff under the lower bed.
-We are staring out with a nearly new 2021 Sprinter Crew Van as this saves build costs and gives us some features you cant get in a cargo van with no windows. (rear heat vent, defrost rear windows, wall panels, headliner...
+We see vans with bunk beds...they don't work optimally with no limited room for gear, super cramped sleeping arrangements, and you can't get to you stuff under the lower bed.
+We are starting out with a nearly new 2021 Sprinter Crew Van as this saves build costs and gives us some features you can't get in a cargo van with no windows. (rear heat vent, defrost rear windows, wall panels, headliner, slider door reinforcement...
 Our goal is to try to keep the entire build including van under 150k with plenty of eye candy and functionality fully modular.
 This is how we would ideally build the van not restricted by a budget but also not getting to crazy to end up with a 200k van.
 This stuff ads up quickly, this van we are going to focus on items that will have the biggest impact for the investment.

 The current interior we are taking out and redoing.
-The Flatline bed is really nice and nothing wrong with factory flooring and a modified bench seat, but we want to take this to another level so these items will be sold.
-This an is in MINT condition so we are starting with a near new van.
+The Flatline bed is really nice and nothing wrong with factory flooring and a modified bench seat, but we want to take this to another level so these items will be sold and the Flatline bed just does not have the flexibility and ease of use needed in a family van.
+This van is in MINT condition so we are starting with a near new van.

 First things first...gut the interior!
 Lots of work to be done over the next few weeks and long wait for some custom parts to arrive.
 As usual everything on back order!
 Normally we can turn a build around in a few weeks, but this was a last minute project so we did not have our normal 2 month lead time to get some custom parts in for this build.

 Added full windows.
 A lot of people ask why do you like windows?
-Easy, airflow, when its hot I like to control air flow with the van or sometimes just open a window and enjoy a breeze.
+Easy, airflow and visibility.
+When its hot I like to control air flow with the van or sometimes just open a window and enjoy a breeze.
 I like a view and when I want privacy I use an insulated window cover, not to mention greatly improved visibility when driving or parking.

 AMA windows that have vents and screens, they totally open up, have no cranks to break (CRL Windows) and if you have pets they can stick their head out and enjoy the breeze.
 You have to cut holes in the back and remove/replace the front stock ones.
 We finish out the interior with OEM rubber trim, so it looks totally like they came from the factory.